detekt/detekt/docs/_posts/2019-03-03-configure-detekt-on-root-project.md

 }
 ```

-There is a slight starting overhead for starting the _Kotlin_ compiler for each gradle module.
-So sometimes it makes sense to add an additional _detekt_ task which runs over the whole project and produces one big report.
+Sometimes it makes sense to add an additional _detekt_ task which runs over the whole project and produces one big report.
 Such a setup could look like the following in its simplest form:
 ```gradle
 plugins {